8th Annual Ignite Talks: Net-Zero

-WPC Canada is excited to host the 8th Annual Ignite Talks this fall!
+WPC Canada is excited to host our Annual Ignite Talks!

-Join us for a fast-paced and thought-provoking event featuring short 5-10 minute talks (similar to the TED format) from some of Calgary’s top game changers.
+WPC Canada – Future Leaders presents our fast-paced and thought-provoking event featuring short 5-10 minute talks (similar to the TED format) from some of Calgary’s top game changers.
 You will hear ideas from speakers across Calgary‘s energy industry including start-up founders, academics and business leaders.
-You will also have the opportunity to network with other like-minded Calgarians and enjoy complimentary beverages and light snacks throughout the night.
+You will also have the opportunity to network with other like-minded Calgarians in this newly formatted digital event.

 Wes Jickling assumed the role of COSIA Chief Executive in August 2019.
 Prior to joining COSIA, Wes was the Chief Executive Officer of Innovation Saskatchewan and Deputy Minister of Intergovernmental Affairs for Saskatchewan Premier Scott Moe.
 Wes has held senior roles in corporate, government, and international organizations, including United Nations postings in Brazil, Swaziland, Ukraine and Sudan.